DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. READ THE FULL DISCLOSURE FOR MORE INFO. ALL AFFILIATE LINKS ARE MARKED #ad

 In essence, the resolution is the come-down after the tension is relieved.
 The best resolutions guide the audience to reflect on what they’ve just seen vicariously as the characters from the story do the same.

-Sometimes, not much is left to be said after the climax is concluded, so resolutions can be as brief or as long as you feel they need to be.
+Sometimes, not much is left to be said after the climax, so resolutions can be as brief or as long as you feel they need to be.

-Keep in mind: once the central dramatic tension has been resolved, the audience is ready for the story to come to an end, so don’t overstay your welcome.
+Keep in mind: once the central dramatic tension has been resolved, the audience is ready for the story to end, so don’t overstay your welcome.

 Final thought: Why use The Hollywood Model?

-You may ask yourself why you’d want to use this storytelling model over any of the other ones we’ve shared on this site over the years.
+You may ask yourself why you’d want to use this storytelling model over any of the others we’ve shared on this site over the years.

-By thinking of your stories as one continuous rising action, you can play around with the story’s individual beats.
-You don’t have to be restricted by refusals of calls or midpoints or any of that nonsense.
+By thinking of your stories as one continuous rising action, you can play around with the story’s beats.
+You don’t have to be restricted by refusals of calls, midpoints, or nonsense.

-Those story beats will occur naturally as you write anyway, but they can hinder creativity when you feel you need to write to a specific set of rules.
+Those story beats will occur naturally as you write anyway, but they can hinder creativity when you feel you must write to a specific set of rules.

-As traditional audiences, there are certain expectations inherent when we sit down in the theater.
+As traditional audiences, certain expectations are inherent when we sit in the theater.
 Still, unless they are studying the stuff, the average movie-goer isn’t going to hold you to some strict standard of how and when things should happen.

 The Hollywood Model lets you break from the more restrictive structure rules to be more free-form and loose.
-You can play with timelines and structure so long as you build your story’s central tension towards an inevitable confrontation of some kind or another.
+You can play with timelines and structure if you build your story’s central tension toward an inevitable confrontation.

-Next time you sit down to write, try thinking of your writing using The Hollywood Model and see if it helps you break from the more rigid structural systems you’re used to.
+Next time you write, try thinking of your writing using The Hollywood Model and see if it helps you break from the more rigid structural systems you’re used to.